 Use your wits.

-When the fox is your spirit animal, you can rely on your wit and instincts, even when you feel the deck is stacked against you.
-You are blessed with a sharp intellect that you can use to overcome even the most challenging circumstances.
-The world is full of fools who may terrorize you because of your beauty and cunning, but every time, you will prevail.
+When the fox is your spirit animal, you are a person who can rely on your wit and instincts, even when the deck is stacked against you.
+You are blessed with a sharp intellect that you can use to your advantage to outwit hate, negativity, and challenges.
+The world is full of fools who may try to terrorize you because of your beauty and cunning, but every time, you will prevail.

 However, foxes are not completely solitary creatures.
-They will stay with and care for their mates when they raise their pups.
-And the male fox will leave the den to hunt and bring back food for his vixen mate as she nurses their young.
+They will stay with and care for their mates when the two raise their pups.
+And the male fox will leave the den to hunt and bring back food for his vixen as she nurses their young.2

 Young foxes will stay with their families until they can hunt on their own, and then they set out to do their own thing.